-- Drawing a ear to show that the words ‘sounds like’ something else is not allowed.
+- Drawing an ear to show that the words ‘sounds like’ something else are not allowed.

 - No verbal communication and gestures are allowed by the person who is drawing the phrase.

-- Numbers and letters cannot be drawn on the sheets of paper.
+- Numbers and letters cannot be drawn on sheets of paper.

 Flexible Pictionary Rules